 Tel: 6488 2423 Web: http://www.student.uwa.edu.au/life/health/fit/mental/counselling

 Student Support Coordinator

-The Student Support Coordinator, Ms Sue Pougnault, provides mentoring and support for rural, interstate and international undergraduate and graduate entry students.
+The Student Support Coordinator, Ms Sue Pougnault, provides mentoring and support for rural, interstate and international entry students.

 Tel: 6488 4851 Email: [email protected]

 If you have a disability (temporary e.g. injury or permanent) or medical/mental health condition that affects your ability to partake in your studies, the UniAccess service can assist you.

 (Doctor’s Health Advisory Service in WA) (08) 93 213 098

 For Doctors in crisis, or not sure where to go for help with personal or health problems.

 This totally confidential 24-hr service is available to all Doctors and Medical Students.
 It can be contacted by the person themselves, or by a concerned family member, friend, colleague or staff member.
 Callers do not need to identify themselves.
 It consists of a group of experienced male and female GPs, and is independent, reporting back to no other medical organisation.

 Problems dealt with include stress, depression, suicidal thought, substance abuse, grief or concerns about illness.
 Sometimes the contact can be about impaired performance in a colleague.
 The Doctors do not usually provide active medical treatment, their main function being to go through the options with callers when they are faced with a dilemma, or to advise the caller on the most appropriate referral services.